Rzeszów State Archive (Archiwum Państwowe w Rzeszowie), and Sub-archive in Sanok

 The Sanok sub-archive (Oddział w Sanoku), has Jewish metrical records from eight towns in the Sanok area, including from Sanok itself and Lesko.

-For the inventory of Jewish records held in the state sub-archive in Sanok, click here.
+To search for Jewish records held in the state archives in Rzeszów and Sanok, click here.

 Kraków National Archive (Archiwum Narodowe w Krakowie) and sub-archives in Bochnia, Nowy Sącz and Tarnów